UpperMoon0/LilyTheThird/README.md

 - **Chat Tab**:
   - Interact with a chatbot.
   - Translate the chatbot’s response into Japanese.
-  - Convert the Japanese response into speech and play it.
+  - Convert the Japanese response into speech using Edge TTS and play it.
   - Short-term memory: Keeps track of recent prompts and responses in a prompt history.
   - Long-term memory: Maintains a knowledge graph that stores information for future use.